-> Helleborus has two sub-species – Helleborus niger subsp. niger and Helleborus niger subsp. amaranthus.
+Helleborus has two sub-species – Helleborus niger subs. niger and Helleborus niger subs. amaranthus.
 The second sub-species bear comparatively larger flowers that measure about 3.75 inches (9 cm) in diameter.
-The subspecies H. niger subsp. niger is found to be growing naturally in rocky terrains, over a vast area stretching from Switzerland, Austria, Germany, Croatia, Slovenia to the northern regions of Italy.
-On the other hand, the subspecies Helleborus niger subsp. acanthus only grows in northern Italy and perhaps also the neighboring regions of Slovenia.
+The subspecies H. niger subs. niger is found to be growing naturally in rocky terrains, over a vast area stretching from Switzerland, Austria, Germany, Croatia, Slovenia to the northern regions of Italy.
+On the other hand, the subspecies Helleborus niger subs. acanthus only grows in northern Italy and perhaps also the neighboring regions of Slovenia.

 It may be noted that way back in 1400 BCE, Pliny, the famous Roman natural historian, had documented the use of black hellebore for treating mental problems.
 Even the ancient Roman and Greek philosophers used to drink an infusion prepared from this plant to augment their concentration prior to any long-drawn-out debate.
 However, as mentioned earlier, this plant is extremely poisonous and is currently only employed by homeopathy.
 Other herbalists are of the view that this herb is extremely potent and toxic to be employed in a safe manner.
 Noted German physician and the founder of the alternative medicine homeopathy Samuel Hahnemann proved the remedy Helleborus and published the findings of his research with the medicine in his Materia Medica Pura (1821-34).